kindrabilodeau/ISTA-422/Entity-Framework-Tutorial/EF6-EFConsoleApp.md

 ###### Followed this tutorial: https://www.codeproject.com/Tips/1046655/Very-Basic-Console-Application-Using-Entity-Framew

 1. Have Visual Studio and SQL Server installed and running
-2. Create a new Console Application in Visual Studio
+2. Create a new project
+  - Select Console APP (.Net Framework)
   - Name it: **EfConsoleApplication**
 3. To add Entity Frame work:
   - On the navigation bar find "Tools"